bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 Disabling the default features and using these feature collections quickly removes large portions of the engine that your project will not need, all without spending a great deal of time digging into and updating more granular feature flags.

+{% callout(type="info") %}

+Bevy's ECS makes dead code analysis surprisingly challenging.
+Systems are registered regardless of whether or not any entities with those components ever exist.
+All types referenced and methods used are then marked as alive, and the compiler cannot strip them from the final binary.

+As a result, disabling plugins or removing systems from schedules will not result in a binary size reduction.

+{% endcallout %}

 ## More Selective Feature Use